henry-tran-1/advent-of-code/README.md

-# advent-of-code
+#advent-of-code
-A repository of my Advent of Code solutions
+This repository contains my JavaScript solutions for Advent of Code 2024.
+It's my first year tackling these puzzles, so please pardon any janky code along the way!